 Make note of their new water features, one of the monkeys even likes to dip his head into the water to cool off in the Summer.
 Plus, guests can enjoy a small water feature on the north part of the exhibit - on the path near the new River Otter exhibit.

 Also, the Fort Wayne Children's Zoo has two capuchin monkey troupes.
 One troupe will be out at a time.
 If you see only two monkeys out, that is Oliver and Wilson.
 The other troupe has two females and one male in the group.

 New River Otter Home

 The North American River Otters have always been a favorite of guests in the zoo.
 With their playful nature and interactions throughout their exhibit, this is a can't miss exhibit.

 Guests can get a closer look with a new, special viewing area for kids.
 The exhibit was made larger to include sandpits for the otters to dig in and a fun underwater viewing area for all guests!

-Watch the otters as they move throughout the exhibit.
-From splashing in the water, digging on land, finding enrichment treats throughout their new home.
+Watch the otters as they move throughout the exhibit; from splashing in the water, digging on land, and finding enrichment treats throughout their new home.